nebulastream/nebulastream/docs/design/20240710_dependency-management.md

 > docker pull docker pull luukas/nebulastream:alpine

 A new docker-based toolchain needs to be created in CLion.
-A CMake build inside the docker container will pick up the destination of the pre-installed VCPKG-registry based on the `VCPKG_ROOT` environment variable, so no further CMake configuration parameters are required.
+A CMake build inside the docker container will pick up the destination of the pre-installed VCPKG-registry based on the `NES_PREBUILT_VCPKG_ROOT` environment variable, so no further CMake configuration parameters are required.

 # Open Questions